 - Lie on your side when sleeping, reading or watching TV to take the pressure off your rectal veins.

 - Try not to gain more than the recommended amount of weight because the more you gain, the more pressure on the rectum.

 If you experience symptoms, try one of these remedies:

 - Cold therapy can help reduce swelling and bring temporary relief.
 Apply an ice pack (with a covering) to the affected area.

 - Soak in warm water several times a day.
 If you don't have a bathtub, you can buy a sitz bath.
-After getting out of the tub, pat the area dry, and then point your hair dryer on low heat on the area.
-It can feel quite comforting.
+After getting out of the tub, pat the area dry.

 - If sitting is uncomfortable, get a donut-shaped pillow to ease the pressure.